 - In the beginning of Hellboy II, the title character is thrown out a window by an explosion and lands on a car.
 Nothing he couldn't handle, though due to the sudden exposure to all the pedestrians, it does break the masquerade.
 Which was, of course, his goal.

-- In the first X-Men movie, Sabertooth has a variation of this.
+- In X-Men, Sabertooth has a variation of this.
 Granted, it's a boat, not a car, but still, closest they could've done at Liberty Island.
 Sabertooth's healing factor lets him walk away uninjured.

 - In Collateral, this is how Jamie Foxx's character is introduced to the fact that Tom Cruise's character is a hitman.
 One of the targets has the bad grace to fall out of the window and onto the hood of his taxi.